p4ali/Notes/pluralsight/python.md

 ## Bytes
 * Immutable sequences of bytes.
 * Converting between strings and byte: call `mystring.encode('gb2312')` to convert a string to bytes, and call `mybytes.decode('gb2312')` to convert bytes to a string.
+* Think convertion between string and bytes in case of networking. before sending string, you need encode it, and after recieved, decode to string.
 ```python
 b'data'
 b"data"